wp-plugins/pure-chat/readme.txt

 == Changelog ==

+= 1.3 =
+* Fixed some more issues with WP Super Cache plugin.
+* Added proper cleanup on plugin uninstall.

 = 1.2 =
 * Fixed selected widget not updating right away due to recent "WP Super Cache" plugin update.

 = 1.1 =
 * Fixed bugs in 1.0